waggle-sensor/summer2020/akhil/akhildailyblog.md

 11am - 12pm -> Weekly speaker series

 #### Work done/Things learned
 Jake and I ironed out the final error regarding the Sage-Chameleon image.
 The image can now have a user cc run docker commands without sudo, deploy beehive, and create a virtual waggle instance.
-This image will be used within a pod in the kubernetes cluster I will create.
+This image will be used within a pod in the Kubernetes cluster I will create.
 I also got approved to merge my branch to the master branch of Chameleon-Sage-Image-Builder.
 Sage users now have detailed steps on creating their own Chameleon-Sage image.
+I also worked on making a test deloyment using microk8s, which I will use to learn more about making my own deployments.
+###### Notes on Kubernates Deployment
+.yaml contains 4 types of specificatons
+- apiVersion, kind, metadata, and spec apiverion -> api version of the kubernetes deployment kind -> type of object to be created: deployment, pod, nodes, etc metadata -> set of data to uniquely identify a kubernetes object spec -> where we declare the desired state and characteristic of the object we have spec has 3 subfields:
+1. Replicas -> make sure the number of pods running all the time for the deployment
+2. It defines the labels that match the pods for the deployments to manage.
+3. xIt has its own metadata and spec.
+Spec will have all the container information a pod should have.
+Container image info, port information, ENV variables, command arguments etc.

+###### Personal Non-technical notes on Kubernetes deployments
+- namespace is like a group that holds all the parameters/characteristic/restrictions of a deployment

 #### Errors/Problems